danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 }
 ```

-All the voice files are stored in the wav sound file format.
-The files are named according to a specific convention that follow the field `iam` in the JSON file.
-In this way, we can link, or concatenate in programming terms, all the pieces using the operator `+` so the specific voice file is retrieved and played: `let getVoice = "voices/" + iam + makingStatements + ".wav";` As discussed above, the voice selected is synchronized with the text on screen.
+All the voice files are stored in the "wav" sound file format.
+The files are named according to a specific convention that follows the field `iam` in the JSON file.
+In this way, we can link, or "concatenate" in programming terms, all the pieces using the operator `+` so the specific voice file is retrieved and played: `let getVoice = "voices/" + iam + makingStatements + ".wav";`.
+As discussed above, the voice selected is synchronized with the text on screen.

-There is a p5.sound library which extends p5 with Web Audio functionality to deal with sound, or, in this case, to play a voice file.
-Previously we have discussed the audio capturing/listening events of an audio input in Chapter 4 - "Data Capture", this chapter we simply need methods to load and play the sound files.
-To do so, `loadSound()` is used as a callback to make sure the sound is fully loaded (it takes time as it also involves the file size issues, memory and hardware) before the function `speak.play()` is invoked (see Figure 7.9).
+There is a p5.sound library which extends p5 with web audio functionality to deal with sound, or, in this case, to play a voice file.
+Among many sound-related functions like capturing/listening from an audio input (as we have demonstrated in Chapter 4, "Data Capture"), we simply need methods to load and play the sound files.
+To do so, `loadSound()` is used as a callback to make sure the sound is fully loaded (it takes time as it also involves file size issues, memory, and hardware) before the function `speak.play()` is invoked (see Figure 7.9).

  `loadSound()` can be used in the `Preload()` function where files can be loaded in advance by specifying the files' paths.
 However, the idea behind *Vocable Code* is more poetic, and keeping the JavaScript source code as the core corpus is part of the concept.
-Instead of using `Preload()`, the program uses the callback function[^callback] to load the sound might not be the most efficient way as it incurs buffering problems while loading the files on-the-fly, but this way of working with code opens up thinking about language structures, what it means to load, and play/speak the files/voices in real-time and repeatedly, and what forms of instability of expression are invoked.
+Instead of using `Preload()`, the program uses the callback function[^callback] to load the sound which might not be the most efficient way as it incurs buffering problems while loading the files on-the-fly.
+But this way of working with code opens up thinking about language structures, what it means to load, and play/speak the files/voices in real-time and repeatedly, and which forms of instability of expression are invoked.

 ## Source code
 ```javascript